 How to Kill Rats, Inside and Outside

-The brown rat (Norway rat) and black rat (roof rat) have followed Europeans in the last couple of centuries to almost every place on earth, including, of course, the Bay Area, where they are both abundant.
+The brown rat (Norway rat) and black rat (roof rat) have followed Europeans and their food supply to almost every place on earth, including, of course, California's Bay Area, where both kinds of rats are abundant.

 Our Trouble With Rats

 Rats seek food, shelter, and water.
 Where these three things exist, you'll find rats.